 Everyone occasionally experiences forgetfulness.
 Mild memory loss tends to increase with age and is generally no cause for concern.
-However, there is a difference between mild memory loss due to normal aging and progressive or extreme memory loss due to illnesses such as Alzheimer’s disease.
+But progressive memory loss due to illnesses like Alzheimer’s disease can be serious.

-Consult a doctor if memory loss is beginning to affect your ability to function on a day-to-day basis, or if it is accompanied by other symptoms.
-Noting what type of memory loss you have will help you and your doctor determine its cause.
+Consult your doctor if memory loss starts to affect your daily life, or if it’s accompanied by other symptoms.
+Noting what type of memory loss you have will help your doctor determine its cause.

 Many causes of memory loss are treatable if diagnosed early.
 If not diagnosed and treated, some illnesses will progress and make treatment more difficult.

-As you age, you may find that your memory fails you from time to time.
-You may forget the name of someone you just met, or you may misplace things more often than you used to.
+As you age, you may find that you have memory lapses from time to time.
+You may forget the name of someone you just met, or you may misplace things more often.
 Perhaps you rely more on lists and calendars to remember chores and appointments.
-The type of memory loss associated with normal aging does not hamper your ability to function at work or at home.
+Memory loss from normal aging doesn’t affect your ability to function at work or at home.

 Coping with Your Own Memory Loss

 If your memory is not as sharp as it once was, a few simple adjustments can help you with your daily activities.

 - Keep a checklist of medications and when they